 Additionally, all herbs can be tinctured in alcohol or glycerine for another suitable choice if you're not typically a tea-drinker.
 Tinctures come in dropper bottles that can be dropped into water or most any drink.

-We list below some of the categories to choose from depending on whether you want to nourish, flavor, build, stimulate, soothe or cleanse the body.
-All of these herbs can be mixed and matched to create the perfect tea formulas specific to your unique health goals.
+We list below the main categories to choose from depending on whether you want to nourish, flavor, build, stimulate, soothe or cleanse the body.

-Many herbs, tonics, berries, flowers and spices, as you will see, can fall into more than one specific category, but there usefulness is relative to the amount used and other herbs blended with them in tea preparations.
+Many herbs, tonics, berries, flowers and spices, as you will see, can fall into more than one specific category, but their usefulness is relative to the amount used and other herbs blended with them in tea preparations.

 Nutritive herbs are whole plant-based "herbal supplements" filled with condensed amounts of minerals.
 When these herbs are infused in hot water, a nutritious phytonutrient-rich bioavailable liquid is created.